-The proposed regulations include acceleration rules that require taxpayers to include in gross income for the taxable year of receipt the amount of all deferred advance payments if, in the same taxable year, the taxpayer dies or ceases to exist (Prop.
-Treas.
-Reg.
-Section 1.451-8(c)(2)(i)(A).), or the advance payment is satisfied or otherwise ends.
-(Prop.
-Treas.
-Reg.
-Section 1.451-8(c)(2)(i)(B).)
+The Proposed Regulations include acceleration rules that require taxpayers to include in gross income for the taxable year of receipt the amount of all deferred advance payments if, in the same taxable year, the taxpayer dies or ceases to exist, or the advance payment is satisfied or otherwise ends.

-Notwithstanding the general rule, advance payments received by a taxpayer that ceases to exist in the same taxable year of receipt, or an advance payment that is otherwise satisfied in the same taxable year of receipt, may remain eligible for the deferral method if the acceleration event results from a complete liquidation of the taxpayer under tax code Section 332 (Prop.
-Treas.
-Reg.
-Section 1.451-8(c)(2)(i)(A); (B)(1), and 381(a)(1)), or from a transaction pursuant to a reorganization under tax code Section 368(a)(1).
-(Prop.
-Treas.
-Reg.
-Section 1.451-8(c)(2)(i)(A); (B)(1), and Section 381(a)(2).)
-In addition, a deferred advance payment that is satisfied in the year of receipt as a result of a transaction to which tax code Section 351(a) applies will remain eligible for the deferral method provided that (i) substantially all assets of the trade or business, including the advance payments, are transferred as a result of such transaction, (ii) the recipient of the assets and advance payments uses the deferral method in the year in which the transfer takes place, and (iii) both the transferee and transferor are members of the same consolidated group.
-(Prop.
-Treas.
-Reg.
-Section 1.451-8(c)(2)(i)(B)(2)(i)-(iii).
+Notwithstanding the general rule, advance payments received by a taxpayer that ceases to exist in the same taxable year of receipt, or an advance payment that is otherwise satisfied in the same taxable year of receipt, may remain eligible for the deferral method if the acceleration event results from a complete liquidation of the taxpayer under Code Section 332, or from a transaction pursuant to a reorganization under Code § 368(a)(1).
+In addition, a deferred advance payment that is satisfied in the year of receipt as a result of a transaction to which Code § 351(a) applies will remain eligible for the deferral method provided that: (i) substantially all assets of the trade or business, including the advance payments, are transferred as a result of such transaction; (ii) the recipient of the assets and advance payments uses the deferral method in the year in which the transfer takes place; and (iii) both the transferee and transferor are members of the same consolidated group.

-The acceleration rules described in this section apply to both taxpayers that use the AFS deferral method (Prop.
-Treas.
-Reg.
-Section 1.451-8(c)(2)) and the non-AFS deferral method (Prop.
-Treas.
-Reg.
-Section 1.451-8(d)(6)) described in the proposed regulations.
+The acceleration rules described in this section apply to both taxpayers that use the AFS deferral method and the non-AFS deferral method described in the Proposed Regulations.